Phasesaber/Quad/README.md

 Quad
 ====

 A game using LWJGL &amp; OpenGL.
-You control a suqare with some hidden features. ;)
+You control a square with some hidden features. ;)